-Module Title Readings in Moral Philosophy Module Convenor a) I. Prelorentzos - b) G. Kakoliris - c) M. Chorianopoulou Description a) Familiarization with fundamental concepts and questions of Moral Philosophy (happiness, good and evil, moral virtues, the relationship between is and ought, self-care, appropriate relations with other beings, human and non-human, how can we overcome ethical relativism etc.) and with the methods of examination of the aforementioned in texts of ancient philosophers (Plato, Aristotle, Epicurus, Stoics); of modern philosophers (Hobbes, Descartes, Spinoza, Malebranche, Rousseau, Scottish Enlightenment thinkers, Kant, Utilitarians etc.); and of two early 20 th century philosophers (Bergson, Jankélévitch).
-The aim of the seminar is to make students understand the need of a critical, non-dogmatic approach towards moral issues and to underline the close relation of moral philosophy with metaphysics, philosophical anthropology and political philosophy.
-Emphasis will be placed on the vastly different philosophical approaches of emotions, and the characteristics through which moralists (especially the French moralists) approach human existence, particularly during the 17 th and 18 th centuries.
-Upon completion of the course, students will be familiarized with key positions of prominent moral thinkers, and will have thoroughy understood how much contemporary moral theories owe to the forenamed philosophers. b) Great attention will be paid during the seminar to the acquisition of the knowledge necessary for writing an adequate scientific work (structure, argument, citations, footnotes, bibliography, search for available literature, etc.).
+Module Title Readings in Moral Philosophy Module a) G. Kakoliris - b) M. Chorianopoulou Convenors Description a) Great attention will be paid during the seminar to the acquisition of the knowledge necessary for writing an adequate scientific work (structure, argument, citations, footnotes, bibliography, search for available literature, etc.).
 The above process is supported by a series of exercises that students undertake either individually or in groups.
 The whole effort is completed by writing the final paper.
 The philosophical topic of this seminar concerns the way in which a number of contemporary continental philosophers, such as Emmanuel Levinas (1906-1995), Simon Critchley, Judith Butler, Jacques Derrida (1930-2004), and feminist philosophers of 'care ethics' understand ethical responsibility.
 A common axis that governs the individual approaches of the above philosophers is the notion that responsibility does not derive from the actions of an agent; it is not based on the freedom of their will.
 Conversely, it is the other who makes the subject responsible.
 In this sense, the character of responsibility is heteronomic and is not based on the autonomy of the subject, as is the case with Kantian moral philosophy.
 Upon completion of the seminar, students will be familiar with the requirements of writing a scientific paper.
 Through a detailed commentary on their work by the person teaching the seminar, students will know the problems of their essays and what exactly they need to pay attention to for improvement.
 They will have been able to approach a text critically, to express their views in a thorough way, and to cooperate with their fellow students in the joint presentation of a topic.
-They will also have partaken of the basic moral positions of a number of contemporary continental philosophers. c) The aim of the Seminar is to familiarize the students with the basic concepts used in moral thinking.
-The main key positions and arguments of the most important normative ethical theories will be presented, in order to enable the contemporary ethical issues.
+They will also have partaken of the basic moral positions of a number of contemporary continental philosophers.

+b) The aim of the Seminar is to familiarize the students with the basic concepts used in moral thinking.
+The main key positions and arguments of the most important normative ethical theories will be presented, in order to enable the students to develop the cognitive background that will allow them to process contemporary ethical issues.
 Basic problems regarding the definition of Good Life (i.e. a life worth living) and the identification of inherent goods and values, will be presented through the doctrines of the philosophers of the classical era and the Hellenistic period.
 Regarding the efforts to find criteria to define the right action as well as the virtuous character, we will refer to later and modern normative ethical theories (deodological, consequential, social contract theory, meritocracy theory and feminist ethics), however special emphasis will be given to the Kantian tradition.